Azure-Samples/azure-iot-samples-csharp/iot-hub/Samples/device/DeviceReconnectionSample/readme.md

     // For operations executed over MQTT, it is recommended that you queue the received messages in a ConcurrentQueue
     // (or a similar thread-safe collection) and dequeue then in a separate thread and complete them.
-    // This is because MQTT protocol requires that the messages be "Completed" in the order that they were received in,
+    // This is because MQTT protocol requires that the messages be completed in the order that they were received
+    // (PUBACK tokens must in sent in the order that PUBLISH messages were received).

+    TODO

+    // The danger with not ensuring the right order ....
     // and completing them via the C2D callback could cause potential re-ordering issues, especially if
-    // you carry out async operations within the callback prior to calling "deviceClient.CompleteAsync(receivedMessage)"
+    // you carry out async operations within the callback prior to calling "client.CompleteAsync(receivedMessage)"
     // (the order in which the tasks from the task pool are resumed cannot be guaranteed).
     Console.WriteLine(formattedMessage.ToString());
     await deviceClient.CompleteAsync(receivedMessage);